Pakistan: Imran Khan announces tax evasion amnesty scheme | DW | 10.06.2019

 The prime minister is seeking to end Pakistan's rampant tax evasion as he secures a major IMF bailout.
-Only about two million tax returns are filed in Pakistan annually.
+Only about 2 million tax returns are filed in Pakistan annually.

 Pakistani Prime Minister Imran Khan, who ran on a campaign of tackling corruption, gave a televised address on Monday calling on the country's wealthy to disclose previously hidden assets by the end of the month as part of an amnesty scheme hoping to curtail Pakistan's widespread tax evasion.